 “Increased supervisor engagement with our lifeguards will create positive reinforcement and solidify the lifeguard training standards,” says Ryan Snow, one of Guard for Life’s New Corporate Safety Directors.
 Ryan comes to our company with a deep understanding of Ellis & Associates’ Lifeguard Programs.
 He’s been working hard to adapt that experience into new programs to support and train our lifeguard team.

 Take the Stop-and-Watch Philosophy, for example.
 Stop-and-Watch is an inventive way for our supervisors to gather vital information about whether or not you’re putting your training to use in the best way possible.
-If you’re unfamiliar with the E&A’s 10/20 Protection Standard, that means you have to be able to scan your entire zone within 10 seconds, and also be able to make a save within 20 seconds.
+If you’re unfamiliar with the 10/20 practice, that means you have to be able to scan your whole pool within 10 seconds, and also be able to make a save within 20 seconds.
 We all know that seconds count when responding to a guest in distress.

 “It’s promoting zone awareness and asking the supervisors to take the time to observe their guards,” Snow said.
 Making sure you have the best vantage point to observe your entire zone of protection while guarding is a big part of the program.

 We’re also empowering our area supervisors to provide you with the positive feedback to encourage a safe & stellar summer essential to our success.
-We’re all looking forward to catching you in the act of doing things right, so you can earn your Zero Accident Philosophy bands each month.
+We’re all looking forward to catching you in the act of doing things right, so you can earn your Zero Accident Philosophy bands each month, a crucial component of Ellis & Associates’ culture.

 But you don’t have to be nervous that you’ll be reprimanded at every chance.
 Snow says there’s absolutely no need to be concerned and that the spirit of the Audit Program is to support our lifeguard team

 “We aren’t waiting for some ‘GOTCHA’ moment,” Snow said.
 “This is used as an education piece.
-If the supervisor witnessed an area of improvement, better now than after an accident had occurred.”
+The supervisor witnessed an area of improvement, and better now than after an accident had occurred.”

 Pop Quiz …